 Crawling, walking, self-feeding, and reading are just a few of the milestones parents look forward to and celebrate when their toddler accomplishes them.
-But if you were to ask any parent with an older child what task they liked checking off the list the most, chances are, potty training will be at the top of the list.
+But if you were to ask any parent with an older child what task they liked checking off the list the most, chances are potty training would be at the top of the list.
 And who could blame them?
 Buying, changing, and disposing of diapers gets cumbersome after a few years.

 As you prepare for toilet training, there are a few potential pitfalls to know about.
 After all, most kids will have some difficulties, but they will eventually figure out how to ditch the diapers and hop onto the potty.
 Here are a few of the more common problems that occur during potty training and some tips to get past them.